Ethorbit/SteamDeck-SteamOS-Guides/README.md

 # Unencrypted home
 UUID="f80b8cb3-0dbf-4cd9-8db4-29c78cfa3266"     /var/mnt/home_no_encryption     btrfs   defaults,compress=zstd:15       0       2
 ```

+Note: **compress is a btrfs option**, remove it if you're not using btrfs.

 ### Mount service
 We can't add our encrypted partitions to fstab, because they will block booting.
 We are going to create a service for this instead.